Ivanka Trump’s Company Filed for Even More Chinese Trademarks

 “China knows that to deny these applications would get a negative reaction from the president, and to expedite their approval would get a positive reaction from the president,” he said.
 He added that the company could “stand to lose a lot if these applications are denied.”

-On the advice of her lawyers, Ivanka has tried to head off ethics concerns by doing things like canceling her book tour and donating a part of the proceeds from her book to charity.
+On the advice of her lawyers, Ivanka has tried to head off ethics concerns by doing things like canceling her book tour, and donating a part of the proceeds from her book to charity.
 But unless she divorces herself from the company completely, it’s hard for her to deny that she’s making money off her dad’s presidency.